Knowledge base

 1. the kAuth app for iOS / Android devices

-• It allows you to receive a push notification YES / NO to authorize or not the connection to your Infomaniak account.
+• It allows you to receive a YES / NO push notification to authorize or deny the connection to your Infomaniak account.

-• It also generates a one-time code, including offline, to allow connection.
+• It also generates a one-time code, even when offline, to allow connection.

 At point b above, you can choose another method from: